achronos0/php-httpsession/README.md

 # useful

-Useful is a PHP non-framework.
-Take the classes you want, leave the rest.
+Useful is a PHP library collection with a focus on simplicity.
+Take what you want, ignore the rest.

 Goals: